When you are writing an email in business, it’s a common mistake to overlook the tone.

 For example, if you are running a software company.
 The voice is friendly and straightforward, but the aim is to educate the customer about the products.

 The elements of the voice for writing the different emails include:

 - Thanking the customer for sharing their nice reviews about the products on their social media.

-- Explaining to them about the refund that they requested is outside of the scope of the refund policy.
+- Explain to them that the refund they requested is outside of the scope of the refund policy.

 - In both emails, the language might change.
-As for the first, it can be a little bit bubbly whereas for the second it can be serious.
+As for the first, it can be a little bit bubbly, whereas the second, it can be serious.

-- However, for both, it can still be straightforward, friendly, and educational, so you are keeping the voice but the tone might shift a little bit depending on the situation.
+- However, for both, it can still be straightforward, friendly, and educational, so you keep the voice, but the tone might shift slightly depending on the situation.